keily2701/bayesian-regression-demand-modeling/data/README.md

 - Age-group specific medical attention variables

 **Clinical symptoms**
-- Binary or count variables for symptoms such as:
+- Binary or count variables for symptoms such as nausea, vomiting, diarrhea, abdominal pain, fever, dehydration, hypotension, and neurological or muscular symptoms
-  - Nausea, vomiting, diarrhea
-  - Abdominal pain
-  - Fever, dehydration, hypotension
-  - Neurological and muscular symptoms

 **Food and contamination factors**
 - `Grupo Alimento Sospechoso`: Suspected food group
-- `local de elaboración`: Food preparation location
+- Food preparation and consumption locations
-- `local consumo`: Consumption location
 - Contributing factors related to contamination, survival, and proliferation

 **Diagnosis and outcome**